 On my first full day in Yellowstone, we spent the day exploring the northern range.
 Just like on safari, the day begins early, well before dawn.
 Because none of the hotels in Gardiner offer an early breakfast (before 7am), Paul and Julie always prepare and deliver breakfast to their guests room about 30-45 minutes prior to leaving for the park.
 In the summer, this means breakfast is often delivered around 5am thanks the early sunrise!
 Breakfast varies each day and is tailored to the guest preferences but typically includes tasty baked goods from the Wonderland bakery (Gather Away has a special arrangement with the overnight baker to pick up fresh baked goods each morning), hard boiled eggs or a breakfast sandwich, yogurt and granola and fresh fruit.
 And coffee or tea of course!

 Pre-dawn, coffee in hand, we made our way past the iconic Roosevelt gate, through the deserted pay gate (too early even for the rangers!) and into Yellowstone National Park!
-The road to the Lamar Valley winds up the Gardiner canyon, through the small town center of Mammoth (where the park HQ is located along with a lot of park staff housing), past the imposing Mammoth Hot Springs, up and over the Blacktail Plateau and down into the Little America and Lamar Valleys just as dawn was breaking.
-We spent the rest of the morning observing wildlife including several grizzlies, wolves, elk and plenty of bison, all but the bison requiring the spotting scope.
+The road to the Lamar Valley winds up the Gardiner canyon, through the small town center of Mammoth (this is where the park HQ is located along with a lot of park staff housing), past the imposing Mammoth Hot Springs, up and over the Blacktail Plateau and down into the Little America and Lamar Valleys just as dawn was breaking.
+We spent the rest of the morning observing wildlife including several grizzlies, the huge “Junction Butte: wolf pack (one of the largest in the park), elk and plenty of bison.
+All but the bison, and incredibly, a lone wolf just off the road (see photo below from Instagram), required the spotting scope.

-Setting expectations – the spotting scope & tourist hoards
+Setting expectations – the spotting scope & tourist hordes